krushnakantanayak/counter/README.md

 # counter

-A new Flutter project.
+A new Counter  project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+In a Counter App using Riverpod and SharedPreferences while following Clean Code principles, we structure the project efficiently, ensuring maintainability and scalability.

 A few resources to get you started if this is your first Flutter project: